 Most veterinary schools use a common application system Veterinary Medical College Application service (VMCAS).
 You can find more information from the Association of American Veterinary Medical Colleges.

-For more information about Pre-Veterinary preparation at USI contact:
+For more information about Pre-Veterinary preparation in the biology major at USI contact: